anchore/webinar-demo/examples/app:v2.0.0/README.md

 Secret scanning and hints file handling for distributed scanning is configured in .anchorectl.yaml

-Learn more over at - https://github.com/pvnovarese/2023-12-demo
+Special thanks to Paul for this example.
+Please check out the 'og' here - https://github.com/pvnovarese/2023-12-demo